AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-api-examples.md

     You can now use this `node_id` value in the next step.

-5. ### Get Zeuz Node (machine) ID [[API Doc]](https://documenter.getpostman.com/view/10815312/SzfAzSWj#3439a31e-c965-4fbc-83b7-b4727fef7a88)
+5. ### Get ZeuZ Node (machine) ID [[API Doc]](https://documenter.getpostman.com/view/10815312/SzfAzSWj#3439a31e-c965-4fbc-83b7-b4727fef7a88)

-   You need to get the Zeuz Node/machine ID to tell the server that you want to deploy/run your test set in that particular machine/zeuz node.
-If you have Zeuz Node installed locally, navigate to the folder where it is installed (usually "Desktop > Zeuz_Node") and open the `node_id.conf` file.
+   You need to get the ZeuZ Node/machine ID to tell the server that you want to deploy/run your test set in that particular machine/zeuz node.
+If you have ZeuZ Node installed locally, navigate to the folder where it is installed (usually "Desktop > ZeuZ_Node") and open the `node_id.conf` file.
 The `id` specified here will become a part of the name of the machine.
-For example, if my username is **foo** and the `id` specified in `node_id.conf` file is set to **cicd**, the name of the Zeuz Node instance will become available as **foo_cicd**.
+For example, if my username is **foo** and the `id` specified in `node_id.conf` file is set to **cicd**, the name of the ZeuZ Node instance will become available as **foo_cicd**.

    ```json